The ring mystery

 At one point I was almost sure I had found the solution, when I spotted a picture of a label that had an astonishing resemblance to the engraved letters on RMH's ring.
 So, here we have the solution, I thought, and when I had done some more investigation about this label, I found out that it was a cigar label, and the letters actually show the letters of the first name of the creator of the cigars, Mr. AVO Uvezian.
 And I must admit that I wasn't at all suprised when I thought that RMH was actually a member of a sort of cigar-club or something like that, because we know from his son-in-law, Fritz Bech, that he very often enjoyed a good cigar, pipe or cigarette!

-But no, further investigation about Mr. Avo, revealed that his cigar label didn't at all exist in Malling-Hansen's lifetime - he wasn't born before 1923!
+But no, further investigation about Mr. Avo, revealed that his cigar label didn't at all exist in Malling-Hansen's lifetime - he wasn't born until 1923!
 So much for RMH's membership in a cigar-club!

 Several people have suggested that the ring must have something to do with RMH beeing a freemason.
 RMH was a memebr of the lodge called "Frederik and Zorobabel to the good Hope" and reached the ninth grade.
 As a matter of fact, to attend a meeting in his lodge was the last thing RMH did in his life on this planet - he died on his way home from a meeting in his lodge a late night in September 1890.

 I have tried to find some freemason rings on the internet, and yes, as the little picture shows, there is absolutely some likeness between this ring an that of RMH.
 But then again, they are not that alike - and I don't at all feel convinced that this is really the connection.
 And then there is this fact that RMH didn't become a freemason before 1877, and the sealing of the envelope that we know of is from 1872, so... no, I don't think this is the right place to search for the answer to our riddle.